 The output is set to automatic mode and can be switched for test purposes to manual mode (O ON, O OFF).
-When the manual mode has been selected, an icon appears under the text line.
-An active output (pump running) is identifiable, if the symbol combination comprising collector, pre-run and return arrows are displayed as a rotating graphic.
+When the manual mode has been selected, an icon appears at the top.
+If the hand symbol is displayed, the control function is deactivated. (ex works = AUTO)

-Settings: AUTO the output switches according to the program diagram OFF the output switches off
+Settings: AUTO the output switches according to the program diagram ON the output switches on OFF the output switches off